facebook/screenshot-tests-for-android/CONTRIBUTING.md

 * ...

 ## License
-By contributing screenshot-test-for-android, you agree that your contributions will be licensed under its BSD license.
+By contributing screenshot-tests-for-android, you agree that your contributions will be licensed under its BSD license.